JK Insurance Brokers

 Who is it suitable for?

-Businesses where the owner's death could threaten continuity
+Businesses where the owner's death or serious illness could threaten continuity or trigger a forced sale

-Directors approaching retirement who want to plan their exit
+Directors approaching retirement who want a clear, funded exit route

 Family businesses planning for generational transfer